 As stated in a previous post, to end your suffering, you must accept and embrace what is.
 Once that is done, make the necessary changes in your life to allow you to move forward.
 Lastly remember to make earnest efforts to support the strengthening, healing, and growth of others along your journey.

-We want to hear from you, Email any questions, comments, or show suggestions at email@example.com
+I want to hear from you, Email any questions, comments, or show suggestions at email@example.com